LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 {: .challenge}

-Being able to navigate the file system using the bash shell is very important for using the Unix shell effectively.
+Being able to navigate the file system is very important for using the Unix shell effectively.
-And as we become more comfortable, we may skip directly to the directory that we want.
+As we become more comfortable, we can get very quickly to the directory that we want.

-> ## Try getting help
+> ## Getting help
 >
-> Use the `man` command to invoke the manual page (documentation) for a Shell command.
+> Use the `man` command to invoke the manual page (documentation) for a shell command.
 > For example, `man ls` displays all the flags/options available to you - which saves
 > you remembering them all!
 Try this for each command you've learned so far.
 > Use the `spacebar` to navigate the manual pages, and `q` to quit.